apache/pekko-http/docs/src/main/paradox/migration-guide/migration-from-spray.md

 ### Other removed features

- * `respondWithStatus` also known as `overrideStatusCode` has not been forward ported to Akka HTTP, as it has been seen mostly as an anti-pattern.
+ * `respondWithStatus` also known as `overrideStatusCode` has not been forward ported to Apache Pekko HTTP, as it has been seen mostly as an anti-pattern.
 More information here: <https://github.com/akka/akka/issues/18626>
- * `respondWithMediaType` was considered an anti-pattern in spray and is not ported to Akka HTTP.
+ * `respondWithMediaType` was considered an anti-pattern in spray and is not ported to Apache Pekko HTTP.
-Instead users should rely on content type negotiation as Akka HTTP implements it.
+Instead users should rely on content type negotiation as Apache Pekko HTTP implements it.
 More information here: [#190](https://github.com/akka/akka-http/issues/190)
  * @ref[Registering Custom Media Types](../common/http-model.md#registeringcustommediatypes) changed from Spray in order not to rely on global state.
  * HTTP Client proxy support, see [#115 Client proxy support for HTTP](https://github.com/akka/akka-http/issues/115) and [#192 Client proxy support for HTTPS](https://github.com/akka/akka-http/issues/192) tickets for details.